How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 Perfecting Your Audience Segmentation: Reviewing the Benefits

-Having highlighted how audience segmentation groups potential audiences, we may consolidate its benefits into three main fronts, or rather, benefits to different phases in the customer journey.
+Having highlighted how audience segmentation groups potential audiences, we may consolidate its benefits into three main fronts or benefits to different customer journey phases.

 #1 Lead Acquisition Through Targeted Outreach